Amazon Affiliate — Commissions earned from qualifying purchases.

 Whether you are a caregiver to an older adult or a mom managing a family who values wellness, you might find that administering pills can become almost a full-time job.
 But here are seven steps to ease your pill pain.

 I want to share a system that can simplify pill management and increase consistency in everyone’s taking meds and supplements.

 Here are some tools you might need for this process.

-- Write each person’s name (or initial) on each bottle lid.
+Write the name of each person (or initial) who takes each medication on the bottles’ lids.
 Include the intake frequency of that product.
-For example, “M 1-am/2-pm” indicates that person “M” takes one of those pills in the morning and two in the evening.
-Repeat this process with all bottles to make it easy to identify from the top inside the bin.
+For example, “M 1-am / 2-pm” indicates that person “M” takes one of those pills in the morning and two in the evening.
+Repeat this process with all bottles for easy identification at a glance.

 **Devote 30 minutes to this task every week.
 Make it a commitment and calendar this activity!

 Ingestible medicines and supplements are best kept in the kitchen, not the bathroom.
 The humidity in the bathroom might affect the product’s integrity.

 Keeping medication and supplements in the kitchen makes sense because we ingest these, usually with water or another beverage.
 The pantry or a cabinet in the kitchen are optimal spaces for these pillboxes and the bin with the medication bottles.

 On the other hand, things we apply to our skin, hair, teeth, or nails go in the bathroom.
 This group includes rubbing alcohol, H2O2, antibiotic creams, muscle pain patches, cotton, gauze, bandages, etc.